Statue of Liberty Museum

 Should You Visit the Statue of Liberty Museum?

 The Statue of Liberty is an absolutely essential, unique, and iconic work of public art.
-She stands for some of the best aspirations of New York and the United States.
-Just look at the best gauge of importance and meaning in the contemporary world.
-There’s no emoji for the Public Library lions or the Met’s hippo mascot.
+She stands for some of the best aspirations of New York and the United States — and, arguably, humanity.
+There’s no emoji for the Public Library lions or the Met’s hippo mascot, or the Empire State Building.
 But 🗽.

 For Reference: